Flourish Counseling

 Uttanasana and all forward folds tend to relieve tension and anxiety.
 The knees-bent version of this pose is especially helpful for relieving stress and calming anxiety because the upper body on the legs allows for greater awareness of the breath.
 As you inhale and exhale in this position, and feel the belly expanding and contracting on the legs, it becomes easier to notice how shallow or deep the breath is, and the concentration of breath moving into the chest versus into the lower abdomen.
 Move towards the breath expanding the lower abdominal area for maximum effect.

 Stay tuned for next week's pose, Utkatasana, or chair pose.
+If you are interested in learning more about how we incorporate yoga into therapy, check out this page.

 Comments are closed.